 - The next stage is to calculate your car’s current market price previously set by 0.25 and figure out its salvage worth.

-- The final step is to reduce the result of the calculation compared to the current market value of the vehicle.
-The vehicle is a write-off in the context of a loss if the price of maintenance reaches the amount.
+- The final step is to reduce the calculation result compared to the current market value of the vehicle.
+The vehicle is a write-off in the context of a loss if the maintenance price reaches the amount.

 Selling Your Vehicle to a Salvage Yard

-Salvage yards want to purchase salvage titled cars, so these vehicles can be dismantled for pieces and broken into concrete recycled blocks.
-When you intend to sell your salvage vehicle to a salvage yard, the identification and paperwork of your car must be obtained to prove the buyer that your vehicle is legal.
+Salvage yards want to purchase salvage titled cars so that these vehicles can be dismantled for pieces and broken into concrete recycled blocks.
+When you intend to sell your salvage vehicle to a salvage yard, the identification and paperwork of your car must be obtained to prove to the buyer that your vehicle is legal.

 Remember that your salvage car isn’t whole to sell.
 The vehicle can always be dismantled and the pieces sold separately.
 This approach requires some time and expertise, but ultimately it can obtain more money.
 You can eventually attempt to rebuild your car.

 It can be a struggle to sell salvaged vehicles.
 It is perhaps difficult to calculate the true value of your salvage vehicle because most vehicle assessment platforms don’t assign salvage scores.
-However, if you chose the right customer, even though it is done, you can turn your vehicle into a decent handful of cash.
-Give a car to a salvage yard or sell the car in some type, for example by an auction or the disposal of parts.
+However, if you chose the right customer, you can turn your vehicle into a decent handful of cash even though it is done.
+Give a car to a salvage yard or sell the car in some type, for example, by an auction or the disposal of parts.